-Tetlow King Planning (TKP) are delighted to have helped Rippon Homes secure consent at appeal for 180 dwellings in the settlement of Wingerworth in North East Derbyshire.
+Tetlow King Planning (TKP) is delighted to have helped Rippon Homes secure consent at appeal for 180 dwellings in the settlement of Wingerworth in North East Derbyshire.

 Associate Director, Andy Moger, provided expert affordable housing evidence to the inquiry to support the appeal proposals which sought to provide 40% affordable housing, alongside Planning, OAN and Housing Land Supply evidence from RPS.
 He was able to articulate the importance of delivering affordable housing in both a national and local policy context, as well as highlight the shortfall in delivery across the district and demonstrate the social benefits that would arise from the affordable housing provision through the appeal scheme.